I want to record each change to the program’s state, so I take the original

 Once I know what changes I want to make to the code, how do I add things to

 the user’s source code?
-Python has an amazing module called ast
+Python has an amazing module called ast for handling

 abstract syntax trees.
 You can parse Python source code from a string into a